-Although the part of the eye that does not function well in is the “outflow” or drainage system, including the , many treatments target the “inflow” system, such as the ciliary processes which form a ring 360 degrees around the circumference of the eye.
+Although the part of the eye that does not function well in glaucoma is the “outflow” or drainage system, including the trabecular meshwork, many treatments target the “inflow” system, such as the ciliary processes which form a ring 360 degrees around the circumference of the eye.

-For example, , actually lowers eye pressure by targeting the ciliary processes and reducing the amount of aqueous humor that is produced.
+For example, timolol, a commonly used glaucoma medication, actually lowers eye pressure by targeting the ciliary processes and reducing the amount of aqueous humor that is produced.

-In addition, because this procedure causes destruction of the ciliary processes, it was generally reserved after other surgeries, such as or tube , had been attempted.
+In addition, because this procedure causes destruction of the ciliary processes, it was generally reserved after other surgeries, such as trabeculectomy or tube shunt surgery, had been attempted.